harshsinghvi/hackercloud/README.md

 # hackercloud
-hackcloud is a docker image that is desired to be used on cloud computers on the go.
+hackcloud is a docker image that is desired to be used on cloud computers or any other target on the go.
 This image is based on kali linux rolling release with essential tools like msf and nmap pre-installed.

 Custom Scripts will be added soon